Really-Simple-Plugins/really-simple-ssl/readme.txt

 plugin is shipped with a simple method to uninstall:

 1. In the wp-content/plugins/really-simple-ssl folder, rename the file "force-deactivate.txt" to "force-deactivate.php".
-2. In your browser, go to www.yourdomain.com/wp-content/plugins/really-simple-ssl/force-deactivate.php
+2. In your browser, go to www.yourdomain.com/wp-content/plugins/really-simple-ssl/force-deactivate.php (replace yourdomain.com with your own domain).

 The plugin is now deactivated and all changes were removed.